Jack Daniel’s claims competitor’s look-alike whiskey bottle ‘dilutes’ its brand

 JACK DANIEL'S RELEASING LINE OF 'HEAVEN'S DOOR' WHISKEY

-Jack Daniel’s even included highly critical online reviews of its competitor’s product, claiming their whiskey tastes like “pure urine in a bottle,” has a “weird aftertaste” and is “awful in every presentation.”
+Jack Daniel’s even included highly critical online reviews of its competitor’s product, which claim it tastes like “pure urine in a bottle,” has a “weird aftertaste” and is “awful in every presentation.”

 Jack Daniel’s lawsuit was filed April 20 in U.S. District Court for the Northern District of California.
 It claims the Dallas-based Dynasty Spirits and Houston-based Gulf Coast Distillers “pursued a pattern of conduct and an intentional business strategy designed to mislead and deceive consumers into believing that the Accused Whiskies are made, put out, licensed or sponsored by, or affiliated or associated with, Jack Daniel’s.”